 The program facilitates independent student living while providing a series of planned cultural excursions, historical tours, and social activities such as days trips to Delft, the Hague, bike trips to the North Sea beaches, a canal boat ride, and visits to the Anne Frank House, the Van Gogh Museum, and the Rijksmuseum.
-The program includes one overnight trip to Bruges, Belgium, and two weekends for independent exploration and travel.
+The program includes a weekend trip to Paris, Belgium, and two weekends for independent exploration and travel.
 All students will have the use of a bike in the bike-friendly city of Amsterdam.

 SOCL 378: Senior Seminar, Comparative Social Policy: explores European social policy towards a variety of social problems.
 Topics may include crime, poverty, housing, transportation, welfare, drug use, health care, and prostitution.

 SOCL 250: Sociology of Deviance: the course is an inquiry into the social construction of deviance.
 Emphasis is placed on how behavior comes to be defined as deviant and the interests advanced by these definitions, as well as on societal responses to deviance, causes of individual involvement in deviant behavior, and deviance designations as a form of social control.